jjanus12/oad_hol/lab01.md

 ## **STEP 6.2:** Creating a Web Server on a Compute Instance

+Oracle Cloud Infrastructure offers both Bare Metal and Virtual Machine instances:

+- **Bare Metal** - A bare metal compute instance gives you dedicated physical server access for highest performance and strong isolation.
+- **Virtual Machine** - A Virtual Machine (VM) is an independent computing environment that runs on top of physical bare metal hardware.
+The virtualization makes it possible to run multiple VMs that are isolated from each other.
+VMs are ideal for running applications that do not require the performance and resources (CPU, memory, network bandwidth, storage) of an entire physical machine.

+An Oracle Cloud Infrastructure VM compute instance runs on the same hardware as a Bare Metal instance, leveraging the same cloud-optimized hardware, firmware, software stack, and networking infrastructure.

+Navigate to the **Compute** tab and click **Create Instance**.
+We will launch a VM instance for this lab.

+The Create Compute Instance wizard will launch.
+Set the name of the server to **mushop-Web-Server-1**.
+Click on the **Show Shape, Networking, Storage Options** link to expand that area of the page.

+Most of the defaults are perfect for our purposes.
+However, you will need to scroll down to the Configure Networking area of the page and select the **Assign a public IP address** option.

+**Note**: You need a public IP address so that you can SSH into the running instance later in this lab.

+Scroll down to the SSH area of the page.
+Choose Paste SSH Key that you created earlier in Generate SSH Keys step.
+Press the **Create** button to create your instance.

+Launching an instance is simple and intuitive with few options to select.
+The provisioning of the compute instance will complete in less than a minute and the instance state will change from provisioning to running.

+Once the instance state changes to **Running**, you can SSH to the Public IP address of the instance.

 ## **STEP 6.3:** Connect to the Compute Instance and Deploy the Application

 ## **STEP 6.4:** Create a Custom Image from your Deployment